 How to pay for emergency home repairs

-How much do common home repairs cost?
+How much do emergency home repairs cost?

 Ways to finance an emergency home repair